Daniel Kearns (footballer)

-Daniel Anthony Kearns (born 26 August 1991) is an Irish professional footballer who plays as a midfielder for NIFL Premiership club Larne.
-Kearns joined Peterborough United from Dundalk in 2011 and had spells on loan with York City, Rotherham United and Chesterfield.
+Daniel Anthony Kearns (born 26 August 1991) is an Irish professional footballer who plays as a midfielder for Harland & Wolff Welders.
+Kearns joined Peterborough United from Dundalk in 2011 and had three separate loan spells with clubs across Northern England.
+He permanently joined Carlisle United after leaving Peterborough, and spent a year there before returning to Ireland, spending his later career at various clubs in the Irish Premiership and League of Ireland.

 Club career

 Early career

 Born in Belfast, Kearns began his grassroots career in the youth team of his local club St Oliver Plunkett.
 He joined the youth team of English club West Ham United in July 2007, having been the player of the tournament at the Ballymena International Tournament in 2006.
 He soon established himself in the under-18 team and went on to spend three years with the club from 2007 to 2010.

 After being released by West Ham in May 2010, Kearns signed for Dundalk of the League of Ireland Premier Division in August on a short-term contract.
 He made his debut in a 1–1 draw with University College Dublin, before going on to make 12 appearances in his first season.
 Kearns scored his first competitive goals for Dundalk on 14 February 2011 with a hat-trick against Linfield in the Setanta Sports Cup.
 Kearns played in Dundalk's seven matches in their run to the Setanta Sports Cup Final, where his team lost 2–0 to Shamrock Rovers.